Azure

 Application Administrator |

 To grant and authorize the application permission, the user must have Application Administrator access.
-For details, refer to Microsoft’s description of the Application Administrator. |
+For details, see Microsoft’s description of the Application Administrator. |

-• | Once the Authorization is completed and the integration tasks are executed successfully, the user role can be reduced to the Report Reader role. |
+• | After the Authorization is completed and the integration tasks are executed successfully, the user role can be reduced to the Report Reader role. |

 • | After Authorizing, changing the password, or revoking the user roles for the user used for authorizing will result in an integration task failure. |